bobaseb/energetically-coherent-computation/index.md

 # V

+Vegetative state
+- and biological viability
+- consciousness impairment in
+- energetic disruption patterns
+- maintenance of autonomic functions

+Visual consciousness
+- coherent organization of
+- multi-level organization
+- perceptual stability

 Visual perception

 Visual snow
 - as manifestation of energy dynamics
 - energetic interpretation of

+Visual snow syndrome
+- as perceptual reorganization
+- background energy dynamics in
+- coherent state maintenance
+- contrast with hallucinations
+- persistent after-images in
+- phenomenology of
+- relationship to consciousness
+- stability across conditions
+- thalamocortical dysrhythmia in
+- theoretical implications of

 "View from nowhere"
 - limitations for consciousness research